 The faded mural on the ceiling above the largest Buddha statue is original and has never been restored.

 Visiting Wat Phnom

-Tourists must purchase a ticket for US $1 at the ticket office before walking up the hill to the temple.
+Tourists must purchase a ticket at the ticket office before walking up the hill to the temple.
 The ticket office is located at the bottom of the eastern staircase.
-Entry to the attached museum is an extra $2.
-Read more about money in Cambodia.
+Entry to the attached museum is extra.

 Carts offering water, snacks, and trinkets have set up everywhere around the temple entrance.
 Children and old women sell small, caged birds to release on top of the hill which is said to bring good fortune.
 Don't think that spending your money will help the frightened creatures, the same birds are captured again shortly after their release.